emodjeska/osticket-prereqs/README.md

 ![image](https://github.com/emodjeska/osticket-prereqs/assets/143763072/0af0aba0-e2db-4624-b01e-0ac61a584498)

 Open and download HeidiSQL. create a new session and assign it a username and password.
 Then create a database called "osTicket".
 Enter your information (username and Password) into osTicket installer and click "Install".
-Congradulations, hopefully osTicket will be installed correctly into your comouter.
+Congradulations, hopefully osTicket will be installed correctly into your computer.
 From here you are able to access the "Staff Contol Panel" to do administative tasks and the "End User Portal" to access and complete tickets.

 From here, you are able to set up osTicket to fit the needs of your business.